SheafificationOfG/BoolosBrewery/docs/test_strategy.md

     The target puzzle variant is specified by deriving from "Easy" (as shown above), "Default", or "Hard".
     """

-    question_limit = 4
+    engg_question_limit = 0
     """
-    Your strategy *must* specify an upper bound for how many questions it will ask.
+    Your strategy *must* specify an upper bound for how many questions it may ask *the engineer*.
     You will automatically fail if you ask more questions than the limit you specify.
     However, you may ask fewer questions than your allocated limit.
-    Our strategy uses exactly four questinos in all cases.
+    For easy-mode submissions, you will *never* ask the engineer anything, so we can leave it at zero.
     """

     def solve(game):